sverweij/dependency-cruiser/doc/cli.md

 ### `--output-type`: specify the output format

 #### err
-For use in build scripts, in combination with `--config` e.g.
+For use in build scripts, in combination with `--config`.
+It's also the default reporter.
+Sample use:

 ```sh
 dependency-cruise --config my-depcruise-rules.json src